ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-observe-ballerina-code.md

 ### Steps

-**Step 1:** Install and configure Prometheus, Grafana, Jeager to Observe Ballerina
+**Step 1:** Install and configure Prometheus, Grafana, Jeager and Elastic Stack to Observe Ballerina

 * Setup Prometheus for collecting metrics information by following section on [Setting up Prometheus](#prometheus).
 * Setup Grafana to visualise metrics by following section on [Setting up Grafana](#grafana).